benngermin/epq/replit.md

 ## Recent Changes

 Recent Updates:
-- July 16, 2025: Removed ALL Practice Test functionality
-  - Deleted practice test tables from database schema (practiceTests, userTestRuns, userAnswers)
-  - Removed all practice test storage methods from server/storage.ts
-  - Cleaned up all practice test API routes from server/routes.ts
-  - Deleted test-player.tsx component and its route from App.tsx
-  - Removed QuestionNavigation component that was only used by test player
-  - Updated QuestionCard component to remove testRunId dependency
-  - Fixed all TypeScript errors related to the removal
-  - Platform now only supports Question Sets for casual practice
-  - Simplified overall architecture by removing test run complexity
 - July 16, 2025: Added course ID mappings for client integration
   - Inserted all 16 courses with their external IDs into the database
   - System now supports automatic course routing based on client's course IDs